KAMNA11/PwC_Job_Simulation/README.md

-# PwC-Forage_Virtual_Case_Experience_Programme
+# PwC Switzerland Power BI Job Simulation on Forage

-# Project Overview
+## Project Overview
 A telecom firm called "PhoneNow" is a client of PwC.
-They require assistance in order to gain knowledge from data so they can make meaningful decisions.
+They require assistance to gain valuable insights and make informed decisions that drive business growth and customer satisfaction.

 Clients Requirements :-
 * Create a dashboard to acquire insights into call centre trends